How to Start an Estate Sale Business 2024

 A: The capital required to start an estate sale business can vary depending on your location, business size, and initial inventory.
 It’s advisable to have enough funds to cover expenses such as licensing fees, marketing, insurance, and initial inventory purchases.
 A rough estimate would be between $5,000 and $10,000, but it’s best to create a detailed budget based on your specific needs.

-BUSINESS IDEA: How to Start an In-Home Business: Unleash Your Entrepreneurial Spirit!
-2024
+BUSINESS IDEA: How to Start a Laser Engraving Business 2024

 Q: Do I need to have a physical storefront for my estate sale business?